 Welcome to my blog on housing, culture, and design in Toronto!
-This is where I share my insights and experiences on almost every aspect of the Toronto Real Estate Market – and life here in Tdot!
+This is where I share my insights and experiences on almost every aspect of the Toronto Real Estate Market – and life here in the Six!

-Toronto has a lot of vibrant cultural communities woven into its urban fabric, including Little Jamaica – which has its Business Improvement Area running along Eglinton Avenue West from Allen Road west to Keele Street.
+Toronto has many vibrant cultural communities woven into its urban fabric, including Little Jamaica, which has its Business Improvement Area running along Eglinton Avenue West from Allen Road west to Keele Street.
 This is also a portion of Eglinton that has been subject to the planning and construction of the Eglinton Crosstown LRT since 2011.
 With its opening early next year, this 13.9-kilometre transit line with 25 stations will serve the existing communities while positioning the area for growth.
 Needless to say, having a transit system built underneath one of the City’s busiest arterial roads has been devastating for the retail businesses and services located on it.
-Hopefully, the existing community that survives will thrive, and its recent designation as one of the City’s first ‘Cultural Districts’ ensures that its historical legacy is preserved in its placemaking and its cultural identity is fostered.
+Hopefully, the existing community that survives will thrive, and its designation as one of the City first ‘Cultural Districts’ ensures that its historical legacy is preserved in its placemaking and its cultural identity is fostered.
+Here is the City’s plan on that front: Cultural Districts Program.

-There is so much amazing in Little Jamaica but we want to quickly give a shout out to the purveyors of some of the best island food in the City!
+(There is so much amazing in Little Jamaica, but we want to quickly give a shout out to the purveyors of some of the best island food in the City!
+Have you tried Sheryl’s Authentic Caribbean Cuisine?
+Yum!)

 Perspective